Poshmark (NASDAQ:POSH) Shares Gap Down Following Insider Selling

-Poshmark, Inc. (NASDAQ:POSH – Get Rating) gapped down prior to trading on Friday after an insider sold shares in the company.
+Poshmark, Inc. (NASDAQ:POSH – Get Rating) shares gapped down before the market opened on Friday following insider selling activity.
 The stock had previously closed at $12.66, but opened at $12.19.
-Poshmark shares last traded at $12.42, with a volume of 12,055 shares.
+Poshmark shares last traded at $12.42, with a volume of 12,055 shares trading hands.

-Specifically, CEO Manish Chandra sold 2,672 shares of the company’s stock in a transaction on Wednesday, January 5th.
-The stock was sold at an average price of $15.97, for a total transaction of $42,671.84.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Also, COO John Michael Mcdonald sold 3,964 shares of the business’s stock in a transaction on Wednesday, January 5th.
-The stock was sold at an average price of $15.97, for a total value of $63,305.08.
+Specifically, COO John Michael Mcdonald sold 3,964 shares of Poshmark stock in a transaction on Wednesday, January 5th.
+The shares were sold at an average price of $15.97, for a total value of $63,305.08.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, Director Hans Tung sold 103,015 shares of Poshmark stock in a transaction on Wednesday, March 30th.
+The shares were sold at an average price of $13.42, for a total transaction of $1,382,461.30.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 306,902 shares of company stock valued at $4,168,343.
+Over the last 90 days, insiders have sold 306,902 shares of company stock worth $4,168,343.

-POSH has been the topic of a number of analyst reports.
-Jefferies Financial Group assumed coverage on Poshmark in a research note on Thursday, March 17th.
-They issued a “hold” rating and a $14.00 price target on the stock.
-Stifel Nicolaus downgraded shares of Poshmark from a “buy” rating to a “hold” rating and lowered their target price for the company from $19.00 to $15.00 in a research note on Thursday.
-Zacks Investment Research raised Poshmark from a “sell” rating to a “hold” rating in a research note on Wednesday, March 23rd.
-Morgan Stanley lowered their price target on Poshmark from $20.00 to $18.00 and set an “equal weight” rating for the company in a report on Wednesday, March 23rd.
-Finally, Guggenheim dropped their price target on Poshmark from $22.00 to $13.00 and set a “neutral” rating on the stock in a research report on Wednesday, March 23rd.
-Nine research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
-According to data from MarketBeat.com, Poshmark has a consensus rating of “Hold” and an average price target of $18.80.
+Several equities research analysts recently issued reports on the stock.
+Raymond James reduced their price objective on shares of Poshmark from $29.00 to $16.00 and set an “outperform” rating for the company in a research note on Wednesday, March 23rd.
+Wedbush cut their target price on shares of Poshmark from $23.00 to $16.00 and set an “outperform” rating for the company in a research report on Wednesday, March 23rd.
+Morgan Stanley cut their target price on shares of Poshmark from $20.00 to $18.00 and set an “equal weight” rating for the company in a research report on Wednesday, March 23rd.
+MKM Partners boosted their target price on shares of Poshmark from $10.00 to $12.00 and gave the stock a “neutral” rating in a research report on Wednesday, March 23rd.
+Finally, Stifel Nicolaus lowered shares of Poshmark from a “buy” rating to a “hold” rating and cut their target price for the stock from $19.00 to $15.00 in a research report on Thursday.
+Nine research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
+Based on data from MarketBeat, the company currently has an average rating of “Hold” and a consensus price target of $18.80.

-Poshmark (NASDAQ:POSH – Get Rating) last issued its quarterly earnings results on Tuesday, March 22nd.
-The clothing resale marketplace reported ($0.19) earnings per share for the quarter, missing the consensus estimate of ($0.18) by ($0.01).
-Poshmark had a negative return on equity of 10.99% and a negative net margin of 30.47%.
-The business had revenue of $84.20 million for the quarter, compared to the consensus estimate of $80.45 million.
-During the same period in the prior year, the business earned $0.05 earnings per share.
-Poshmark’s revenue was up 21.7% compared to the same quarter last year.
-On average, equities research analysts forecast that Poshmark, Inc. will post -0.98 EPS for the current fiscal year.
+Poshmark (NASDAQ:POSH – Get Rating) last announced its quarterly earnings data on Tuesday, March 22nd.
+The clothing resale marketplace reported ($0.19) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.18) by ($0.01).
+The business had revenue of $84.20 million during the quarter, compared to analyst estimates of $80.45 million.
+Poshmark had a negative net margin of 30.47% and a negative return on equity of 10.99%.
+The company’s quarterly revenue was up 21.7% on a year-over-year basis.
+During the same quarter in the prior year, the company earned $0.05 earnings per share.
+As a group, research analysts expect that Poshmark, Inc. will post -0.98 EPS for the current fiscal year.

-Hedge funds have recently made changes to their positions in the business.
-Two Sigma Advisers LP acquired a new position in shares of Poshmark during the 3rd quarter worth about $1,475,000.
-Goldman Sachs Group Inc. raised its stake in Poshmark by 26.5% in the 3rd quarter.
+Several hedge funds have recently modified their holdings of the company.
+Two Sigma Advisers LP bought a new position in Poshmark in the third quarter valued at $1,475,000.
+Goldman Sachs Group Inc. grew its position in shares of Poshmark by 26.5% in the 3rd quarter.
 Goldman Sachs Group Inc. now owns 15,354 shares of the clothing resale marketplace’s stock valued at $365,000 after acquiring an additional 3,215 shares during the period.
-First Pacific Advisors LP raised its stake in Poshmark by 85.9% in the 3rd quarter.
-First Pacific Advisors LP now owns 95,000 shares of the clothing resale marketplace’s stock valued at $2,257,000 after acquiring an additional 43,900 shares during the period.
-Circle Wealth Management LLC acquired a new stake in Poshmark during the 3rd quarter valued at $826,000.
-Finally, Cambridge Investment Research Advisors Inc. raised its position in shares of Poshmark by 169.0% in the third quarter.
-Cambridge Investment Research Advisors Inc. now owns 12,310 shares of the clothing resale marketplace’s stock valued at $292,000 after purchasing an additional 7,734 shares during the period.
-Hedge funds and other institutional investors own 35.11% of the company’s stock.
+First Pacific Advisors LP lifted its stake in shares of Poshmark by 85.9% during the 3rd quarter.
+First Pacific Advisors LP now owns 95,000 shares of the clothing resale marketplace’s stock worth $2,257,000 after buying an additional 43,900 shares during the last quarter.
+Circle Wealth Management LLC acquired a new stake in shares of Poshmark during the 3rd quarter worth about $826,000.
+Finally, Cambridge Investment Research Advisors Inc. lifted its stake in shares of Poshmark by 169.0% during the 3rd quarter.
+Cambridge Investment Research Advisors Inc. now owns 12,310 shares of the clothing resale marketplace’s stock worth $292,000 after buying an additional 7,734 shares during the last quarter.
+35.11% of the stock is owned by institutional investors.

 Poshmark Company Profile (NASDAQ:POSH)